Solar-powered desalination unit shows great promise

-Category: Environment Hits: 5Freshwater accounts for only about 2.5% of water on Earth, so much of the world experiences serious water shortages.
+Category: Environment Hits: 11Freshwater accounts for only about 2.5% of water on Earth, so much of the world experiences serious water shortages.
 Scientists report the development of a highly efficient desalination device that uses a titanium-containing layer capable of absorbing solar energy.
 When sunlight strikes the layer, it heats rapidly and vaporizes the water.
 By placing the unit in a transparent container with a sloped quartz roof, the water vapor can be condensed and collected.

 Read more https://www.sciencedaily.com/releases/2021/04/210427122414.htm